thingsboard/thingsboard.github.io/docs/iot-gateway/configuration.md

 {% include content-toggle.html content-toggle-id="storageConfig" toggle-spec=storagetogglespec %}

-#### Section "connectors"
+#### Connectors configuration

 Configs in connectors section configuration for connecting to devices by implemented protocols.
- ***Pattern*** provided below.
 Config for every connector in this section must have parameters as in table below:

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-